-6. FINANCIAL CONDITION
+7. FINANCIAL CONDITION

-The Company intends to obtain proceeds from additional equity financing or prospective lenders to finance ongoing operations as well as capital development of the Bull River mining facilities for ore mining operations or ore processing and exploration expenditures, as well as general and administrative expenditures; however, there can be no assurance that additional capital or other types of financing will be available or that, if available, the terms of such financing will be favourable to the Company.
+CCMI intends to obtain proceeds from additional equity financing or prospective lenders to settle the Ocean Partner stockpile loan due September 30, 2023 as well as capital development of the Bull River mining facilities for ore mining operations or ore processing and exploration expenditures, and general and administrative expenditures; however, there can be no assurance that additional capital or other types of financing will be available or that, if available, the terms of such financing will be favourable to CCMI.

-7. LIQUIDITY AND CAPITAL RESOURCES
+8. LIQUIDITY AND CAPITAL RESOURCES